 Type one is primary PTS where you are traumatized by an act that happens directly to you.

 Type two is secondary PTS where you are traumatized by witnessing the traumatic act that happens to someone else.
-Secondary symptoms have powerful effect on your subconscious and could cause you to be dysfunctional without you knowing why.
-You question your symptoms and why they are happening because you never had any direct abuse or trauma that happening to you that you can remember.
+Secondary symptoms have a powerful effect on your subconscious and could cause you to be dysfunctional without you knowing why.
+You question your symptoms and why they are happening because you never had any direct abuse or trauma happen to you that you remembered.

-Secondary Post-traumatic Stress is a aftereffect of witnessing a life threatening event that happens to someone else.
-The resulting symptoms are indistinguishable from exposure to primary trauma experiences (when it directly happens to you).The results of experiencing Secondary Post-traumatic Stress symptoms is a normal response to witnessing an overwhelming painful emotional experience.
+Secondary Post-traumatic Stress is an aftereffect of just witnessing a life-threatening event that happens to someone else.
+The resulting symptoms are indistinguishable from exposure to primary trauma experiences (when it directly happens to you).The results of experiencing Secondary Post-traumatic Stress symptoms are a normal response to only witnessing an overwhelming painful emotional experience.